 - Spirit Airlines moved its departures to Terminal C and its arrivals to Terminal D.

-A new flyover roadway was opened on July 31 that officials say is part of a critical plan to untangle a maze of traffic routes near the airport.
+A new flyover roadway was opened last summer that officials say is part of a critical plan to untangle a maze of traffic routes near the airport.

 The flyover at the eastbound Exit 7 on the Grand Central Parkway is part of a plan to demolish 15 bridges and build 26 new ones and to reduce the number of traffic signals from 19 to three.